byawitz/appwrite-funcover/README.md

 }
 ```

-Passing data to the function can be done in any of the follow four ways.
+Passing data to the function can be done in any of the following four ways.

 1. GET `data` variable. `https://custom.domain.com/?data=repoReload`
 2. POST using raw data with `application/json` content type.
 3. POST using form-data.
 4. POST using application/x-www-form-urlencoded.

+#### Note for POST
-In request of type POST Funcover will check first for raw JSON data before checking for `form-data` or `application/x-www-form-urlencoded`.
+Funcover will check first for raw JSON data before checking for `form-data` or `application/x-www-form-urlencoded`.

-In any of the POST request you can use a filed named `rawData` to pass data directly to `data` key.
+Also, You can use a filed named `rawData` to pass data directly to `data` key.
 Here's an example in JSON

 ```json
 {